storybookjs/react-native/docs/src/pages/addons/api/index.md

 }
 ```

-This hook gets you the current story's parameter super easy.
+This hook gets you the current story's parameter.

 If the parameter isn't set, the default value (second argument) is returned instead.